 This is a tent site along the Bad River and you'll be camping within about 25 feet of the river near 3 very large (The trunks are 8, 9, & 10 feet in circumference) old growth White Pines.
 The name "Eagle Pines" is such because I often find Bald Eagle feathers on the ground in the campsite since they use the massive White Pines over the campsite to roost and preen their feathers.

 I have 2 other hike-in tent sites nearby; "Balsam Shores on the Bad River" & "A Tree Tent on the Bad River" so if this site is booked for the dates you want, check out those sites also.

-You can drive your car, SUV, or truck up the road right to the campsite.
+You can drive your vehicle up the road right to the campsite.
 If you bring RV's or trailers you'll have to park in the gravel pit, sorry, there's just not enough room at the site to turn around.
 You could back your camper up the road if you're very good at backing but it is mostly a straight-line back of about 150 feet.
 You can also enjoy the campfire and views from the campsite and return to your RV or vehicle in the gravel pit to sleep there as some have done this.
 You can run generators for your RV.

 This site is just a 10 minute drive to Copper Falls State Park.
 Also nearby is Morgan Falls, St Peters Dome, Lake Superior, the Apostle Islands, and just a 20 minute drive to the Clam Lake area to watch the Elk along the roads.

 There are very secluded and little known waterfalls a short hike away on the Bad River and I will leave a map in the ammo can at the campsite to find those.
 The map is also included in the images for this site.
 The trailhead with signs to these waterfalls begins right at the campsite with an easy to follow path.

 We have no light pollution up here so the gravel pit is a great place to stargaze and view the Milky Way.